prebid/prebid-mobile-android/README.md

 # Prebid Mobile Android SDK

-To work with Prebid Mobile, you will need accesss to a Prebid Server.
+To work with Prebid Mobile, you will need access to a Prebid Server.
 See [this page](http://prebid.org/prebid-mobile/prebid-mobile-pbs.html) for options.

 ## Use Maven?